LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 all three index variables.

-The execution policy type passed to the ``RAJA::kernel_param`` method as a template paremter describes how the nested loops and lambda expressions are assembled to for the complete kernel.
+The execution policy type passed to the ``RAJA::kernel_param`` method as a template parameter describes how the nested loops and lambda expressions are assembled to for the complete kernel.

 The RAJA framework can also collapse nested loops in an OpenMP parallel region